Why people don’t get screened for Alzheimer’s

 Why don’t people get screened for Alzheimer’s?

-Background: Gearing up for a new initiative around Alzheimer’s, the Ad Council held a focus group to understand, ‘Why people don’t get screened for Alzheimer’s?’
+Background: Gearing up for a new initiative around Alzheimer’s, the Ad Council held a focus group to understand some of the reasons why people don’t get screened for Alzheimer’s.
+Here are some of the assumptions they started with:

 Insider Insight 2-Week Sprint